oracle/weblogic-monitoring-exporter/README.md

 - `wls_scrape_duration_seconds` reports the time required to do the scrape
 - `wls_scrape_cpu_seconds` reports the CPU time used during the scrape

+## Copyright

+ Copyright (c) 2017 Oracle and/or its affiliates.
+All rights reserved.

+## License

+ The Universal Permissive License (UPL), Version 1.0